Philadelphia police shooting suspect has 'extensive' criminal history, commissioner says

 PHILADELPHIA POLICE PELTED WITH OBJECTS, TAUNTED DURING HARROWING SHOOTOUT, STANDOFF: REPORTS

 Court documents obtained by FOX29 show Hill's lengthy criminal history, including a least a dozen arrests since he turned 18.
 The 36-year-old has been in and out of prison since 2002 after convictions for such crimes as illegal possession of guns and aggravated assault, according to the documents obtained by FOX29.

+At a news conference on Thursday, Philadelphia District Attorney Larry Krasner said that Hill "should not have been on the streets," but that law enforcement officials did not have a "crystal ball" to predict his behavior.

+Krasner told reporters that Hill has not yet been charged, but may face numerous counts of attempted murder, aggravated assault, in addition to "likely drug charges."

 In 2013, Hill was convicted of perjury and was sentenced to seven months of probation.
 Records obtained by FOX29 also showed dozens of serious charges over the years that were later withdrawn in court.